icub-tech-iit/test-skin-patches/README.md

 ## 🔘 How to shut down the docker container
 From the container shell, press **CTRL+D**.

+### 🖥 Tested platforms
+We tested that the docker container run successfully on the following operating systems:
+- Ubuntu 20.04

 ### 👨🏻‍💻 Maintainers
 This repository is maintained by: